Nameless-Dev0/ripple/README.md

 All API functions that perform any operation that can fail send back a status code in one of two ways: a function return or passing a status argument.
 Note that the latter can be ignored by passing NULL.
 > [!NOTE]
 > Diagnostic/miscellaneous functions do not return error status codes.

+### SIMD Optimizations
+The supported SIMD instructions sets: AVX2 only [!NOTE]
+> Ripple uses SIMD for vectorizing arithmetic operations only (i.e., no SIMD load or store instructions), thus sample data itself has no alignment requirements.

 ## Improvements/TODO:
 -